magento/devdocs/guides/v2.2/rest/catalog-pricing.md

 ## Manage base prices

-A base price is the price of a product, before any discounts or extra costs (such as shipping or taxes) are applied  The  `BasePriceStorageInterface` service provides an efficient means to set base prices for one or more products without requiring detailed information about each product.
+A base price is the price of a product, before any discounts or extra costs (such as shipping or taxes) are applied.
+The  `BasePriceStorageInterface` service provides an efficient means to set base prices for one or more products without requiring detailed information about each product.

 <div class="bs-callout bs-callout-info" id="info" markdown="1">
 You cannot delete a base price.
 It can only be changed to another value (0 or greater).